maxcct/create-react-app/packages/react-scripts/README.md

-# danger-farms-react-scripts
+# @dangerfarms/react-scripts

-In order to bootstrap a project using these scripts, run `npx create-react-app <app-name> --scripts-version danger-farms-react-scripts`.
+In order to bootstrap a project using these scripts, run `npx create-react-app <app-name> --scripts-version @dangerfarms/react-scripts`.

-To update the published version of `danger-farms-react-scripts`, increment the version number in the `package.json` file in the same directory as this README, then, also within the same directory, run `npm publish`'.
+To update the published version of `@dangerfarms/react-scripts`, increment the version number in the `package.json` file in the same directory as this README, then, also within the same directory, run `npm publish`'.

 Because Husky can only install git hooks once a repo has been initialised, the bootstrapped project will initially have